 According to the research of the Japan External Trade Organization (JETRO), “Starting from the mid-to-late 1980s, the sushi boom rippled across Europe.”
 One reason for the sushi boom, which raised awareness of other Japanese foods and beverages, was the association of health with the Japanese diet.

 Parallel with the rise in awareness of the benefits of a Japanese diet is the growing demand for organic products in Northern Europe.
-Kagoshima Seicha decided to make organic teas their niche.
+Kagoshima Seicha, which decided to make organic teas their niche, is riding this wave.
 Simona Zavadckyte, a founding member of the Global Japan Tea Association, who has participated in numerous tea events in cities across Europe, says, “Europe is all about organic.”
-She reminds Japanese tea farmers that the regulations in Europe are stricter than those in Japan.
+She reminds Japanese tea farmers that the regulations for organic tea in Europe are stricter than those in Japan.

-Matcha is the most popular Japanese tea across Europe, said all of the experts interviewed for this article.
+Matcha is the essential Japanese tea across Europe, said all of the experts interviewed for this article.
 And comparing the European countries, they believe that France, Germany, and the Netherlands have the most varieties of Japanese tea for sale in shops.

 Belgian tea sommelier Sofie Vercauteren says that “interest in Japanese products is on the rise in Belgium for two reasons.
 Firstly, they are considered healthy.”
 Secondly, Belgian chefs who are promoting Asian foods value the umami flavor.

-Zavadckyte mentioned that the matcha Kit Kat confection became a hit souvenir item for Europeans visiting Japan.
+Zavadckyte mentioned that the matcha Kit Kat confection, always popular in Japan, became a hit souvenir item for Europeans visiting Japan.
 Aware of this popularity, the Nestle company released the matcha infused candy bars in Britain and France.
 The news made the headlines of major European media.
-The first sentence in a Guardian article published in 2019 reads, “A sensation in Japan, the green-tea version of the chocolate bar is finally reaching Britain’s shopping supermarkets.”
+The lede sentence in a Guardian article published in 2019 reads, “A sensation in Japan, the green-tea version of the chocolate bar is finally reaching Britain’s shopping supermarkets.”

-European children familiar with the flavor of matcha Kit Kat are likely to become matcha drinkers in the future.
-They will also think of matcha as an ingredient in pastries and other sweets.
+European children familiar with the flavor of matcha Kit Kat are likely to become matcha drinkers in the future and consider matcha as an ingredient in pastries and other sweets.

-High-grade matcha is Kagoshima Seicha’s bestseller, but Anderson notes that sales of benefuki are steadily growing in Europe.
-He projects a continued increase.
+High-grade matcha is Kagoshima Seicha’s bestseller, but Anderson notes that sales of benefuki are steadily growing in Europe, and he projects a continued increase.
 Benefuki is a tea varietal developed at a tea research facility in Kagoshima.

 Within Japan, many tea companies encourage consumers to drink benefuki tea during hay fever season.
 Many tea sellers and consumers believe that benefuki has “allergy prevention effects.”
 According to Anderson, many Europeans enjoy botanicals for healing simple ailments more than commercial pharmaceuticals.
 Therefore, future marketing plans include promoting the benefits of benefuki tea.

-JETRO promotes Japanese products abroad, advises Japanese companies, and matches foreign tea buyers with Japanese sellers.
+With offices worldwide, JETRO has a significant role in promoting Japanese products abroad, advising Japanese companies, and hooking up foreign tea buyers with Japanese sellers.
 This JETRO video emphasizes the points above and also explains how JETRO assisted a Japanese tea farmer in visiting Germany to develop connections with Europeans.
 JETRO also introduced workers from a tea company based in Slovakia to Kagoshima Seicha.
 They came to Kagoshima, toured tea farms, and started a mutually beneficial relationship.

 The pandemic has stopped or severely reduced the efforts of Japanese tea associations and companies to promote Japanese tea in Europe.
 As soon as travel resumes, we can expect the Japanese government, tea associations, and tea companies to increasingly spread the pleasures and benefits of Japanese tea.